pip-services/pip-services-docs/content/en/node/expressions/tokenizers/generic/cpp_comment_state.md

 ### Instance methods

 #### getMultiLineComment
-Ignore everything up to a closing star and slash, and then return the tokenizer's next token.
+Ignores everything up to a closing star and slash, and then returns the tokenizer's next token.

 > `protected` getMultiLineComment(scanner: [IScanner](../../../io/iscanner)): string